Rangi42/vibeEmu/README.md

 # vibeEmu

 vibeEmu is a Game Boy and Game Boy Color emulator written in Rust.
-The current implementation contains the basic building blocks such as the CPU core and a simplified memory system.
-It is meant as a learning project and starting point for a more complete emulator.
+It now features a cycle‑accurate CPU, MMU, PPU and APU along with a `winit` + `pixels` frontend.
+An ImGui powered debug UI exposes a register viewer and a VRAM viewer, making the emulator useful both for playing games and for studying how the hardware works.

 ## Building